 When it comes to pregnancy diet, everything best is chosen for the optimal health of the mother and the baby.
 Among colourful fruits and vegetables, experts also recommend pregnant women eat ragi during pregnancy.
-Ragi is a cereal grown in many Asian and African countries.
+Ragi is a grain grown in many Asian and African countries.
 It has many health-related benefits for expectant women.
-It can be eaten by making roti of ragi flour or as porridge, adai, dosa or kali.
+It can be eaten by making rotis of ragi flour or in a porridge, adai, dosa or kali.
 Here are some benefits of eating ragi during pregnancy and different ways to prepare it to treat the taste buds.

 Health Benefits of Ragi for Pregnant Women